 I came a across a book called “Career Opportunities for Writers” by Rosemary Ellen Guiley and found the information quite interesting.
-If I wasn’t a stay-at-home mom, maybe I’d consider some of the career options mentioned in this book.
+If I wasn’t starting up my own manuscript editing business, maybe I’d consider some of the career options mentioned in this book.
 After all, writing is writing, right?
 Well, sort of.
-I prefer fiction, but could see myself working in a writing environment if circumstances were different.
+I prefer fiction, but could see myself working in a non-fiction writing environment if circumstances were different.

 I’ve compiled a list of career opportunities for writers taken from Guiley’s book, but didn’t include the obvious categories like publishing, journalism, or magazines.
 Take a look.

 Television: desk assistant, researcher, reporter, anchor, news writer, assistant news director, news director, news librarian, community-affairs director